mollygilbert389/clicky/README.md

 Play it yourself here: https://mollywoodhieroglyphguess.herokuapp.com/</p>

-This app was created using react.
+This app was created using react and react bootstrap.

 <h2> Getting started </h2>